Canada Proposes Pioneering Femicide Law

 Advocacy and Data: The Legacy of Dr. Myrna Dawson

-At the heart of this push is Dr. Myrna Dawson, founder of the Canadian Femicide Observatory for Justice and Accountability (CFOJA) at the University of Guelph.
-For years, the CFOJA has been the primary ledger for these crimes, collecting the data that the legal system historically ignored.1
+Dr. Myrna Dawson drives this legislative push.
+She founded the Canadian Femicide Observatory for Justice and Accountability at the University of Guelph.
+For years, her team collected data that the legal system ignored.1 Consequently, policymakers now rely on stronger evidence.

 To see a list of the countries with femicide legislation enacted or pending, do visit our Global Femicide Legislation Index.